GoogleCloudPlatform/guest-agent/README.md

     `google-sudoers` group.
 *   The daemon stores a file in the guest to record which user accounts are managed by Google.
-*   User accounts not managed by Google are not touched by the accounts daemon.
+*   User accounts not managed by the agent are not touched by the accounts daemon.
 *   The authorized keys file for a Google managed user is deleted when all SSH keys for the user are removed from metadata.
+*   Users accounts managed by the agent will be added to the `groups` config line in the `Accounts` section.
+If these groups do not exist, the agent will not create them.

 #### OS Login